Axelm3sh/Manifest42/README.md

 # AI-Powered Inventory Management Dashboard

 ## Project Overview
-This project is an advanced inventory management dashboard with AI-driven insights.
+This project is an advanced inventory management dashboard with AI-driven insights mock.
 Built with Vue 3 and Vite, it provides a comprehensive solution for warehouse operations, inventory tracking, and logistics management.

 ## Design and Architecture
 Our system delivers a sophisticated dashboard with AI-driven insights, providing customized access and features based on user roles: